 - Specialty Cleaners (GS-52, GS-53)

 Green Seal is accepting public comments on this proposal until April 8, 2021.
-To submit comments or schedule a conference call, or by phone at 202-872-6400.
+To submit comments or schedule a conference call, contact us.

 The Proposed Revisions and supplementary documents are available on Green Seal’s Standard Projects page.